-During that time, Microsoft developed its thick-client applications using mainly Visual Basic (VB).
+During that time, Microsoft developers developed its thick-client applications using mainly Visual Basic (VB).

 Visual Basic was not only a programming language; it was tied to an IDE that allowed for easy thick-client application development.
 In the Visual Basic model, developers could drop controls onto a form, set properties for these controls, and provide code behind them to manipulate the events of the control.
 For example, when an end user clicked a button on one of the Visual Basic forms, the code behind the form handled the event.

 Then, in the mid-1990s, the Internet arrived on the scene.
 Microsoft was unable to move the Visual Basic model to the development of Internet-based applications.
 The Internet definitely had a lot of power, and right away the problems facing the thick-client application model were revealed.
-Internet-based applications created a single instance of the application that everyone could access.
+Internetbased applications created a single instance of the application that everyone could access.
 Having one instance of an application meant that when the application was upgraded or patched, the changes made to this single instance were immediately available to each and every user visiting the application through a browser.

 To participate in the Web application world, Microsoft developed Active Server Pages (ASP).
 ASP was a quick and easy way to develop Web pages.
 ASP pages consisted of a single page that contained a mix of markup and languages.
 The power of ASP was that you could include VBScript or JScript code instructions in the page executed on the Web server before the page was sent to the end user's Web browser.
-This was an easy way to create dynamic Web pages customized based on parameters dictated by the developer.
+This was an easy way to create dynamic Web pages customized based on instructions dictated by the developer.

 ASP used script between brackets and percentage signs - <% %> - to control server-side behaviors.
 A developer could then build an ASP page by starting with a set of static HTML.
 Any dynamic element needed by the page was defined using a scripting language (such as VBScript or JScript).
-When a user requested the page from the server by using a browser, the asp.dll (an ISAPI application that provided a bridge between the scripting language and the Web server) would take hold of the page and define all the dynamic aspects of the page on-the-fly based on the programming logic specified in the script.
-After all the dynamic aspects of the page were defined, the result was an HTML page output to the browser of the requesting client.
+When a user requested the page from the server by using a browser, the asp.dll (an ISAPI application that provided a bridge between the scripting language and the Web server) would take hold of the page and define all the dynamic aspects of the page were defined, the result was an HTML page output to the browser of the requesting client.